The History of the Rainbow and Rainbow Fleet on Nantucket

 The Nantucket Rainbow Fleet almost died in the 1970's.
 By that time, most of the boats were disintegrating in people's garages or back yards, and children were racing faster, more exciting fiberglass boats.
 Local sailor Alan Newhouse, who had started sailing in a Rainbow in 1927, decided to get the fleet going again.
 Newhouse described how "I went around and found several boats in back yards, put them back together and fiberglassed the hulls to hold them together and keep afloat.
 I got 12 or 15 Rainbows sailing again, and sold or gave them to people if they promised to race."
 Newhouse's efforts got the Rainbow fleet going again, and this time, it was the adults instead of the children who started racing the boats.

 There are now approximately 70 Rainbows on Nantucket, although not all of them are in the water.
 Anne and Dennis Cross were fleet captains for the Rainbow class for several years, and did much to get the Rainbows out of the back yards and into the water.
-This summer will mark the 18th Annual Rainbow Parade around Brant Point on the morning of the Opera House Cup Regatta (which benefits Nantucket Community Sailing), and there will likely be hundreds of spectators cheering from the beach.
+The annual Rainbow Parade around Brant Point on the morning of the Opera House Cup Regatta (which benefits Nantucket Community Sailing), attracts hundreds of spectators cheering from the beach.
 Anne Cross initiated this parade to get the Rainbows out sailing, distributing flyers weighted down with pebbles to all the Rainbows in the harbor, and ensuring that there were plenty of sails of different colors.
 Today, not every Rainbow has a solid color sail --- there are stripes, a cloud, stars, and even an American flag.
 While there are other Beetle Cat fleets, the Nantucket fleet is unique in that it's the only fleet with rainbow-hued sails.